-This Beef Lok Lak recipe delivers a delicious traditional Cambodian pepper beef dish, made with Kampot pepper.
+This Beef Lok Lak recipe delivers a delicious traditional Cambodian pepper beef dish, made with Kampot pepper, in a more contemporary form.
 This local favourite, which for many Cambodians is their national dish, was one of the inspirations for my creative Cambodian canapés.

 This beef lok lak recipe is for another local favourite that served as inspiration for one of the creative Cambodian canapés we created for our New Year’s Eve spread.
 While the presentation of this dish was modern for our canapés, the recipe itself is for an authentic traditional Cambodian dish, albeit one whose provenance is often debated.

 Beef Lok Lak Recipe – Traditional Cambodian Pepper Beef made with Kampot Pepper

 It could have been brought to Cambodia in the 19th century following Vietnam’s 34-year colonisation of Cambodia, from 1834 until Cambodia became a French protectorate in 1867.
 Or it could have arrived during ‘the French century’ as the colonial period is often called.

 But history is more complicated than that.
 We shouldn’t forget that the area we now know as Central and Southern Vietnam were part of what we now know as Cambodia for over 800 years.
 When the French offered to protect Cambodia from its neighbours, Vietnam and Siam (now Thailand), because Siam had also occupied parts of Cambodia, including Siem Reap and Battambang, Cambodia, as part of that deal, was forced to give up some of its southeast region, including Prey Nokor (which would become Saigon), the Mekong Delta and Tay Ninh, which had been part of the Khmer Empire for over 800 years.